pushpindersingh1811/face_detection/face_recognition/README.txt

-Setting up Images Folder for training and recognition:- -Rename and fill the sub-folder in Known_Images folder with images you want to train the model with.
+Setting up Images Folder for training and recognition:- -Fill the faces folder with images you want to train the model with.
 -Fill the Unknown_Images folder images to test with, that includes the images of your and others images as well.